Marvelously flavorful avocado fries are coated with almond meal, then baked in the oven until hot and creamy.

 - Cut the avocado lengthwise and twist the halves to separate.
 Remove the pit with a spoon.
 With your fingers, gently peel the skin off.
 Cut the peeled avocado into wedges, as shown in the video below.

-- In a small bowl, mix the almond meal, kosher salt, garlic powder and chili powder.
+- In a small bowl, mix the almond meal, kosher salt, garlic granules, and chili powder.

 - In another small bowl, lightly beat the egg.

-- Meanwhile, make the dipping sauce by mixing the sauce ingredients in a small bowl.
+- Meanwhile, make the dipping sauce by mixing its ingredients in a small bowl.

-- Remove the baked avocado fries to a serving platter.
-Serve immediately, with the chipotle dipping sauce.
+- Remove the fries to a serving platter.
+Serve immediately, with the chipotle dipping sauce on the side.